VirtualSpaceman/ssl-skin-lesions/README.md

 0.5 | 80 | 200 | Yes
 0.5 | 80 | 200 | No
 0.5 | 80 | 50 | No

+# Acknowledgments
+- L. Chaves is partially funded by QuintoAndar, and CAPES.
+- A. Bissoto is partially funded by FAPESP 2019/19619-7.
+- E. Valle is funded by CNPq 315168/2020-0.
+- S. Avila is partially funded by CNPq PQ-2 315231/2020-3, and FAPESP 2013/08293-7.
+- A. Bissoto and S. Avila are also partially funded by Google LARA 2020.
+- The RECOD lab is funded by grants from FAPESP, CAPES, and CNPq.